spences10/scottspence.com/posts/2017/03/15/code-life-balance/index.md

 to several GitHub projects and made some of my own.

-I have also created a personal goals repo like the one Una Kravets has on her GitHub this will be what I’ll use going forward after I have completed the 100 Days of Code challenge, I’m not going to take part in the 301 days of code challenge as I’d like to go on holiday without having to think about any coding for a week or so.
+I have also created a personal goals repo like the one Una Kravets has on her GitHub this will be what I'll use going forward after I have completed the 100 Days of Code challenge, I'm not going to take part in the 301 days of code challenge as I'd like to go on holiday without having to think about any coding for a week or so.

 I often think if I am a proper developer and what am I doing all this